StevenRCE0/ReadTheirs/README.md

 ```

 ...in which -b and -o are optional, but -b is
-set to "master" by default.
+set to "HEAD" by default.

 ## Expand